Texas A&M vs. Arkansas NCAA Football Odds, Plays and Insights | September 25, 2021

 Texas A&M Stats and Trends

-- Texas A&M has two wins against the spread in three games this year.
+- Thus far this year Texas A&M has two wins against the spread.

-- The Aggies have been favored by 6 points or more three times this season and have covered the spread in two of them.

-- Texas A&M's games this year have not gone over the point total yet in three opportunities.
+- This season, the Aggies have two ATS wins in three games as a favorite of 6 points or more.

-- In games that Texas A&M piles up more than 265.7 yards, the team is 2-1 against the spread and 3-0 overall.
+- When Texas A&M churns out more than 265.7 yards, the team is 2-1 against the spread and 3-0 overall.

-- The Aggies have turned the ball over two more times (7 total) than the Razorbacks have forced a turnover (5) this season.

 - Find the latest spread and moneyline odds for Texas A&M at SISportsbook.